eurekasfray/notes/version-control/coin.md

 # Introduction

 In this document I describe an adhoc approach for a version control system tracks a single file instead of a set of files.
 The version control system maintains a repository for each file.
 If there are five files then there will be five repositories.
 Each repository is its own thing.
-The version control system doesn't maintain files as sets; rather it maintains them individually.
+The version control system doesn't maintain files as sets; rather it maintains a repository for each file.
 I started this for exercise.
 Resolving problems and rebuilding existing things can be a great way to learn.
 I want to solve and build a simple version control system.

 # Concepts

+* *Content* refers to any file content.

-* The *source file* is the file that is submitted to the revision control system.
-The revision control system retrieves raw content from the source file, processes the content, and maintains the revision history of the source file.
+* The *source file* is the file that is submitted to the revision control system to be commited.

 * A *repository* is a data structure that describes the revision history of a source file.
 A repository contains the original, revision patches, and metadata about the source file.